Top U.S. diplomat says Moon-Abe meeting is 'encouraging sign' for relations

 “The U.S. side said those efforts are encouraging and agreed that such efforts should continue going forward,” the ministry said in a statement.

+Stilwell met South Korea’s deputy national security adviser Kim Hyun-chong and hey had “detailed, constructive and forward-looking” discussions on the GSOMIA, defense cost-sharing talks and other issues, South Korea’s presidential Blue House said in a statement.

-Both sides were also expected to discuss ways to reinvigorate stalled denuclearization talks between the United States and North Korea.
+South Korea and the United States are also expected to discuss how to reinvigorate stalled denuclearization talks between the United States and North Korea.

 Envoys from the United States and North Korea met in Stockholm last month for the first time since U.S. President Donald Trump and North Korean leader Kim Jong Un agreed in June to reopen negotiations after a failed summit in Vietnam in February.